Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Related Work

 \subsection{Assembly Planning}

 The algorithmic aspects of construction planning are studied in the field of assembly or rearrangement planning \cite{Halperin2000, Krontiris2015}.
 Assembly planning traditionally focuses on finding valid sequences to assemble objects \cite{de2012computer, lee92}.
-More recently, this was also applied to masonry constructions \cite{Kao2017}.
+More recently, this was also applied to masonry constructions \cite{Kao2017,bruun2021three}.

 We focus here on integrated task and motion planning applied to robotic assembly planning.
 A review of solution approaches to TAMP problems can be found in \cite{Garrett2020}.
-We focus on some approaches that are especially pertinent to our work: First, constraints and their intersections are explicitly enumerated in the state space \cite{Alami1994}.
+We focus on some approaches that are especially pertinent to our work: Constraints and their intersections are explicitly enumerated in the state space \cite{Alami1994}.
 Such a constraint graph can be exploited by biased sampling at constraint intersections \cite{Khoury2021ICRA, Vega2020}, and these samples can be connected along the constraint manifolds using projection methods \cite{Hauser2011, Kingston2019, Mirabel2018}.
 Complex applications of such an approach are demonstrated in \cite{Shome2020}, such as concurrent handovers between multiple robots with multiple objects and capacity constraints.

-Second, symbolic assembly approaches explicitly introduce symbolic states to find task-level decisions and to factorize the problem \cite{Kaelbling2011, Toussaint2018, Toussaint2020}.
+On the other hand, symbolic assembly approaches explicitly introduce symbolic states to find task-level decisions and to factorize the problem \cite{Kaelbling2011, Toussaint2018, Toussaint2020}.
 Once symbolic decision sequences (skeletons) are found, lower level planners are used to execute a skeleton, using sampling-based \cite{Dantam2018, Thomason2019} or optimization-based \cite{Toussaint2018} methods.
 This approach can be tailored towards many different applications, for example by including force constraints \cite{Toussaint2020}, dealing with re-planning \cite{Migimatsu2020, Schmitt2019} or handling partial observability \cite{Phiquepal2019}.
-However, while previous work dealt with long-horizon construction planning for two agents \cite{Hartmann2020}, solving long-horizon TAMP problems using multiple robots as they arise in our scenarios is an open challenge.
-Initial steps towards solving multi-robot, multi-object rearrangement tasks in a simple configuration space for homogeneous robot teams with few objects were made in \cite{levihn2012multi}.
-With our approach, we are able to scale to many more objects and robots, using heterogeneous robot teams with more complex interaction in complex configuration spaces.
-We achieve this by combining sampling based methods for path-planning, and optimization-based methods for finding the mode-switches.